rmjarvis/TreeCorr/README.rst

 Three-point Correlations
 ------------------------

-This software is currently only able to compute three-point auto-correlations:
+This software is not yet able to compute three-point cross-correlations, so the only avaiable three-point correlations are:

 :NNN: Three-point correlation function of number counts.

 :GGG: Three-point shear correlation function.
 We use the "natural components"
-      called Gamma, described by Schneider & Lombardi [Astron.Astrophys.
-397
+      called Gamma, described by Schneider & Lombardi (2003) (Astron.Astrophys.
-      (2003) 809-818] using the triangle centroid as the reference point.
+      397, 809) using the triangle centroid as the reference point.

 :KKK: Three-point kappa correlation function.
 Again, "kappa" here can be any
       scalar quantity.